yonas-fsaha/Age-calculator-app-with--javascript/README.md

 ## Submitting your solution

 Submit your solution on the platform for the rest of the community to see.
-Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) for tips on how to do this.
+Follow our ["Complete guide to submitting solutions"](https://medium.com/frontend-mentor/a-complete-guide-to-submitting-solutions-on-frontend-mentor-ac6384162248) f

 ## Sharing your solution